jschnase/MMX_Toolkit/README.md

 # MMX Toolkit v0.1.0

 This is the pre-release repository for code, data, and other resources related to NASA's MMX Toolkit.
-The code set implements an automated retrospective ENM workflow.
+The code set implements an automated retrospective ecological niche modeling (ENM) workflow.
 It is very much a research platform in active development.
 We make the MMX Toolkit available here without technical support: it is intended to be used for educational purposes only.
 This software is provided "AS IS" without any warranty of any kind.
 For more information about the project, please contact john.l.schnase@nasa.gov.

 John Schnase and Mark Carroll